- Canary Islands

 The 7% IGIC tax is not a tip

 When you see on your bill the 7% IGIC tax, this doesn't mean that it's a tip for the service you got.

 IGIC stands for Canary Island General Indirect Tax and it's a specific tax applied instead of VAT (it's not a tip that the staff has already included in the bill for you).

 Again, this is not required, but much appreciated, especially by maids, who work for very low wages.

-Most people will leave the equivalent of a couple of euros per day or 10 euros for the week, at the end of their stay, in an enveloped marked clearly, so that there's no misunderstanding (if not stated clearly that the amount of money is a tip, the maids might thing you have forgotten the money in your room and will turn it in at reception, to avoid being accused of stealing it).
+Most people will leave the equivalent of a couple of euros per day or 10 euros for the week, at the end of their stay, in an envelope marked clearly, so that there's no misunderstanding (if not stated clearly that the amount of money is a tip, the maids might thing you have forgotten the money in your room and will turn it in at reception, to avoid being accused of stealing it).

 There's no need to worry too much about tipping etiquette in Tenerife or the rest of the Canary Islands.
-In most cases it's enough to just round up the sum to an even amount (depending on the initial sum of course).
+In most cases, it's enough to just round up the sum to an even amount (depending on the initial sum of course).

 See our suggestions of places to visit in Tenerife